nfagerlund/note_systems/README.md

 ### Why

+I made this in 2008.
 The main requirements here are that:

 - The pages stay in the order they were created and don't move around, so it's easy to "flip back" to find something.
 - You can tell at a glance what's in a page without having to open the file.